anselmoferreira/printer_forensics_source_code/README.md

 source of a given document.
 We use SVM linear kernel classifiers to learn these signatures on a set of different printer models and brands.
 We show accuracies above 98%.

-If you want to know more about these technique you can find our paper at: http://dx.doi.org/10.1016/j.forsciint.2014.11.030
+If you want to know more about the proposed techniques you can find our paper at: http://dx.doi.org/10.1016/j.forsciint.2014.11.030

 What do we proposed to laser printer attribution in this paper?